The two definitions of the index difference: Preliminaries on --Theory and Clifford algebras

-and a formal consequence of the above results is that it is a weak homotopy equivalence.
+and a formal consequence of the above results is that it is a weak homotopy equivalence (because $\Fred^{p,q} (H)$ and $\cG^{p,q} (H)$ are by definition metric spaces and therefore paracompact).
 Let us have a look at Bott periodicity in this framework.
-We write $\bI:=[-1,1]$ and
+We write $\bI:=[-1,1]$, $\partial \bI:=\{\pm 1 \}$ and

 Let $p \geq 1$ and $(V,F)$ be a $(p,q)$-cycle over $(X,Y)$.
 Put $J:=( e_1 \iota)$.
-Define a $(p-1,q)$-cycle $\Bott(V,F)$ on $(\bI, \{\pm 1\}) \times (X,Y)$ by the formula
+Define a $(p-1,q)$-cycle $\Bott(V,F)$ on $(\bI, \partial \bI) \times (X,Y)$ by the formula

 The operator $J$ is self-adjoint and odd and hence so is $\Bott(F)_{(s,x)}$.
 Since $J$ anticommutes with each $F_x$, the formula $(\Bott(F)_{(s,x)})^2 = F_x^{2}+ s^2$ holds and $\Bott(F)_{(s,x)}$ is invertible if $s \neq 0$ or if $F$ is invertible.
 Observe that $\Bott(F)_{(s,x)}$ commutes with $\eps_1, \ldots, \eps_q$ and $e_2, \ldots,e_p$, but \emph{not} with $e_1$.
 When we define a $\Cl^{p-1,q}$-action by reindexing the $e_i$ generators, $\Bott (F)_{(s,x)}$ is $\Cl^{p-1,q}$-linear.
 This construction preserves the equivalence relation defining the $F$-groups, and we obtain a group homomorphism, the \emph{Bott map}